GenericMappingTools/gmt/doc/rst/source/testapi.rst

 testapi
 *******

+.. only:: not man

     testapi - Test API i/o methods for any data type

 Synopsis
 --------